PythonJedi/PythonJedi.github.io/README.md

 # ByteFla.me
 Personal site of Tim 'PythonJedi' Hewitt.
-For the sake of all that is beautiful and correct, I will be writing the whole site in s-expressions.
-Currently under construction.
+A collection of documents pertaining to the nature of computation.
+Mostly markdown with some PDFs